macroeconomicdata/mutils/README.md

 Matlab utilities for time series (and other) data developed in collaboration the the [BCC](https://www.bccprogramme.org)

+## Download instructions

+Download the code as a ZIP file by clicking the green 'Clone or download' button and selecting 'Download ZIP'.

 ## Description

 These utilities perform basic functions like processing data and estimating simple models, including OLS models, vector autoregressions, and unrestricted MIDAS models for monthly/quarterly mixed frequency data.
 Examples are included in the sample\_scripts folder.
 All functions work with base Matlab, however, seasonal adjustment requires the (free) [X-13 toolbox](https://www.mathworks.com/matlabcentral/fileexchange/49120-x-13-toolbox-for-seasonal-filtering).